ZoyaIrfan23975/qe-showcase-fx-digital/README.md

 ---
 ## 4. Project structure
-​```
-index.html                     StreamDemo app (system under test) pages/streaming_page.py        Page Object Model - Python pytest.ini                     pytest config (test discovery, pythonpath)

-tests/
-  conftest.py                  Fixtures: app_page (browser), api_context (API)
-  test_continue_watching.py    Boundary value + decision table + equivalence tests
-  test_api.py                  Tests against the real TVMaze public API test_bdd_continue_watching.py  Step defs for continue_watching.feature test_bdd_download.py           Step defs for download_eligibility.feature test_bdd_search.py             Step defs for search.feature

-features/
-  continue_watching.feature    Gherkin - boundary values, plain English download_eligibility.feature Gherkin - decision table, plain English search.feature               Gherkin - equivalence partitioning, plain English

-MANUAL_TESTS.md               6 manual/exploratory test cases + reasoning

-ts-example/                   Small TypeScript/Playwright port (see section 8) pages/streaming-page.ts
-  tests/streaming.spec.ts
-  playwright.config.ts

-.github/workflows/tests.yml   CI pipeline - runs full Python suite on every push ​```
+​The repo is organised as follows: index.html is the StreamDemo app under test, pages/streaming_page.py is the Python Page Object Model, and pytest.ini holds the pytest configuration.
+The tests/ folder contains conftest.py (fixtures for the browser page and the API context), test_continue_watching.py (boundary value, decision table, and equivalence tests), test_api.py (tests against the real TVMaze API), and the three BDD step-definition files: test_bdd_continue_watching.py, test_bdd_download.py, and test_bdd_search.py.
+The features/ folder holds the matching Gherkin files: continue_watching.feature, download_eligibility.feature, and search.feature.
+MANUAL_TESTS.md documents six manual/exploratory test cases with reasoning for each.
+The ts-example/ folder holds the small TypeScript/Playwright port (see section 8), and .github/workflows/tests.yml is the CI pipeline that runs the full Python suite on every push

 ---